NoiRC256/URPSimpleGenshinShaders/README.md

 A Unity URP shader for Genshin Impact style character facial shading.

 ### Key Features ###
- - Supports Genshin facial shadow gradient texture
+ - Supports Genshin facial shadow gradient / SDF texture (dynamic face shadow map)
     - All angles
     - Adjustable light direction offset
     - Shadow color

  - Outlines with configurable thickness, color, offset
+ - Receives main light shadows casted by other meshes

  ### Limitations that probably need to be fixed ###
- - Only supports one directional light

- - Does not receive external shadows

- - Unnatural shadow color when main light intensity > 1
+ - If `IsFace?` is set to true, shadows casted by other objects onto it may disappear or become unstable when the camera is close.
+This is because the shader relies on adding a `_ReceiveShadowMappingPosOffset` to visually hide dirty shadows on the face.

+ - Lacks companion script that sends face direction information to shader.

  [Demo Video (Bilibili)](https://www.bilibili.com/video/BV15t4y1V76U)